Lawmakers Pass Bill to Renew Medical Watchdog Agency

-The medical board is set to expire to expire at the end of the year unless the governor signs a bill to renew the state agency.
-It’s a process which usually runs smoothly, but this year it’s coming down to the wire for the legislature to pass a bill renewing the board.
+The medical board is set to expire at the end of the year unless the governor signs a bill to renew the state agency.
+It’s a process that usually runs smoothly, but this year it’s coming down to the wire for the Legislature to pass a bill renewing the board.

 Doctors on Probation

-“There are some in the legislature that would rather support and protect doctors than patients,” Senator Hill told NBC Bay Area.
+“There are some in the Legislature that would rather support and protect doctors than patients,” Hill told NBC Bay Area.

 The California Medical Association, which represents 43,000 doctors across the state, posed the main opposition against Hill’s disclosure requirement.
 The association argued that forcing doctors to tell their patients about their probation status would unfairly put doctors out of business without giving them due process.